Medical conditions that may complicate having your tooth pulled.

 15) Adrenal insufficiency.

-Reasons for this inability to respond adequately can include Addison’s disease, corticosteroid therapy, or other medical condition.
+Addison’s disease, corticosteroid therapy, or other medical conditions may be the cause of the gland’s inability to respond adequately.
 Use this link for more information about issues associated with tooth extractions and taking Corticosteroid medications.

 ▲ Section references – Fragiskos, Hupp